 Decreasing the per-person daily possession limit from two fish (Alternative 1; No Action) to one fish (Preferred Alternative 2, Preferred Options 2a and 2b) would be expected to reduce harvest of FLEC Zone cobia by 11% for the recreational sector and 14% for the commercial sector (Table 2.5.2.1), respectively.

-Creating recreational vessel trip limits for FLEC Zone cobia (Preferred Alternative 3) would result in a reduction of cobia harvest, with the greatest reduction coming from Preferred Alternative 3, Preferred Option 3a, followed by Options 3b and 3c (Table 2.5.2.1).
-Similarly, creating a commercial trip limit (Preferred Alternative 4) would result in a reduction of cobia harvest highest for Preferred Option 4a, followed by Options 4b, and 4c (Table 2.5.2.1).
-This reduction in harvest, coupled with a 5% discard mortality rate for Gulf cobia (SEDAR 28 2013), would be expected to result in a positive biological effect on the stock by reducing the removal of individuals from the population.
-Without a more in-depth analysis through a stock assessment, however, it is not possible to determine exactly how the reproductive capacity of the Gulf Group Cobia stock would be impacted by this reduction in fishing mortality.
+This reduction in harvest, coupled with a 5% discard mortality rate for Gulf cobia (SEDAR 28 2013), would be expected to result in a marginal positive biological effect on the stock by reducing the rate of removal of individuals from the population.
+Reducing harvest rate may also reduce the chance of an ACL overage, as it would take slightly longer for both sectors to reach the ACT under the proposed alternatives.
+Considering the aforementioned delay in the reporting of recreational landings, this reduction could allow for landings to accumulate slowly enough such that an overage might be avoided under the current quota monitoring system.